In this article

 Best memory-foam pillow for neck pain

-Alanna McGinn, the founder and CEO of Good Night Sleep Site, likes memory foam because it is hypoallergenic and “provides support to individuals suffering from neck, upper-back pain, or degenerative conditions.”
-Contoured for ergonomic support, this Tempur-Pedic neck pillow has a firm memory-foam interior that conforms to the natural curvature of your head, neck, and shoulders.
-Similar to the Core Products pillow above, the Temper-Pedic Neck Pillow features two different-sized bolsters designed to nestle under your neck to provide varying levels of support.
-The major difference here is this pillow has a slight slope in the middle for your head to rest on instead of a deeper cutout.
+Alanna McGinn, founder and CEO of Good Night Sleep Site, likes the cushy, dynamic support that memory foam provides as it conforms beneath your head, even if you tend to move around a lot during the night.
+Contoured for ergonomic support, this Tempur-Pedic neck pillow has a firm memory-foam interior that follows the natural curvature of your head, neck, and shoulders.
+Similar to the Core Products pillow above, the Temper-Pedic Neck Pillow features two different-sized bolsters designed to nestle under your neck.
+The major difference here is this pillow has a slight slope in the middle for your head to rest on, instead of a deeper cutout.
 For side sleepers in particular, this may be a more comfortable option.
 Depending on your body type and overall preference, you can choose from three pillow profile sizes — small, medium, and large — with the large having the highest loft at 4.75 inches and the small having the lowest at three inches.

 Best neck-support pillow for side sleepers